whiskyechobravo/kerko/README.md

 user-friendly interface for end-users of the bibliography, and a powerful bibliographic reference management tool for working on the bibliography's content.

+Kerko is implemented in [Python] as a Flask [blueprint][Flask_blueprint] and, as such, cannot do much unless it is incorporated into a Flask application.
+A sample application is available, [KerkoApp], which anyone with basic requirements could deploy directly on a web server.
+It is expected, however, that Kerko will usually be integrated into a larger application, either derived from KerkoApp or custom-built to specific needs.
+The Kerko-powered bibliography might be just one section of a larger website.

+## Demo site

+A [demo site][KerkoApp_demo] is available for you to try.
+You may also view the [Zotero library][Zotero_demo] that contains the source data for the demo site.

 ## Features